 - Advises court administrators regarding procedural and administrative matters.

-- Provides program leadership and support for circuit executives, clerks of court, staff attorneys, probation and pretrial services officers, federal defenders, panel attorneys, circuit librarians, conference attorneys/circuit mediators, bankruptcy administrators, and other court employees.
+- Provides program leadership and support for circuit executives, clerks of court, staff attorneys, probation and pretrial services officers, federal defender organizations, panel attorneys, circuit librarians, conference attorneys/circuit mediators, bankruptcy administrators, and other court employees.

 - Provides centralized core administrative functions such as payroll, personnel, and accounting services.

-- Administers the Judiciary's unique personnel systems and monitors its fair employment practices program.
+- Administers the Judiciary's unique personnel systems and coordinates its fair employment practices program.